-LPA Label PRUDHOE LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another approximately 2.5km to the east.
-Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion PE12 South Park ✓ As well as a risk of leap- frog development from Gateshead there is a long- term risk of ribbon development along the Moor Road once development has taken place at Prudhoe Hospital. ✓ Development in this LPA would increase the long- term risk of merger between Prudhoe and Greenside (Gateshead) just over 2km to the east. ✓ This LPA comprises countryside and there is little opportunity for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA PE12 Overall high contribution to Green Belt purposes.
-PE13 Prudhoe Moor Solution State Development in this LPA would increase the long-term risk of merger between Prudhoe and Chopwell (Gateshead) S This LPA comprises countryside however field boundaries offer some opportunities for strong durable boundaries to prevent encroachment on the countryside.
-S LPA PE13 Overall medium contribution to Green Belt purposes.
-PE14 Edgewell House Farm ✓ There is a risk of ribbon development along the A695, Eastgate Bank and Edgewell House Road. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square, High Mickley and Stocksfield . ✓ This LPA comprises countryside and there are only limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ✓ Overall high contribution to Green Belt purposes.
-PE15 Hallyards ✓ There is a risk of ribbon development along the A695, Eastgate Bank and the unclassified road on the south edge. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square, High Mickley and Stocksfield. ✓ Apart from the built up area of West Mickley this LPA mainly comprises countryside and there are only limited opportunities for strong, durable ✓ LPA PE16b Overall high contribution to Green Belt purposes.
+LPA Label PRUDHOE LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another approximately 2.5km to Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion PE12 South Park ✓ As well as a risk of leap- frog development from Gateshead there is a long- term risk of ribbon development along the Moor Road once development has taken place at Prudhoe Hospital. the east. ✓ Development in this LPA would increase the long-term risk of merger between Prudhoe and Greenside (Gateshead) just over 2km to the east. ✓ This LPA comprises countryside and there is little opportunity for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA PE12 Overall high contribution to Green Belt purposes.
+PE13 Prudhoe Moor ○ The C393 on the north edge of the LPA reduces the risk of non-compact development.
+O Development in this LPA would increase the long-term risk of merger between Prudhoe and Chopwell (Gateshead) ○ This LPA comprises countryside however field boundaries offer some opportunities for strong durable boundaries to prevent encroachment on the countryside. ○ LPA PE13 Overall medium contribution to Green Belt purposes.
+PE14 Edgewell House Farm ✓ There is a risk of ribbon development along the A695, Eastgate Bank and Edgewell House Road. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square, High Mickley and Stocksfield ✓ This LPA comprises countryside and there are only limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ✓ Overall high contribution to Green Belt purposes.
+PE15 Hallyards ✓There is a risk of ribbon development along the A695, Eastgate Bank and the unclassified road on the south edge. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square, High Mickley and Stocksfield. ✓ Apart from the built up area of West Mickley this LPA mainly comprises countryside and there are only limited opportunities for strong, durable ✓ LPA PE16b Overall high contribution to Green Belt purposes.

 LPA Label PRUDHOE LPA Name Check unrestricted sprawl of large built-up areas Prevent neighbouring towns merging into one another Assist in safeguarding the countryside from encroachment Preserve the setting and special character of historic towns Conclusion boundaries to prevent encroachment on the countryside.
-PE16a Mickley Square ✓ There is a risk of ribbon development along the A695 and non-compact development down the slope towards Cherryburn. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square and Stocksfield. ✓ Apart from the built up area of Mickley Square this LPA mainly comprises countryside and there are only limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA PE16a Overall high contribution to Green Belt purposes.
-PE16b 6b Eltringham House ✓There is a risk of development alo A695 and non-co development from north west corne Mickley Square. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square and Stocksfield. ✓ Apart from the built up area of Mickley Square this LPA mainly comprises countryside and, while there are some opportunities for strong, durable boundaries to prevent encroachment, any development in this LPA would encroach on the countryside. ✓ LPA PE16b Overall high contribution to Green Belt purposes.
+PE16a Mickley Square ✓There is a risk of ribbon development along the A695 and non-compact development down the slope towards Cherryburn. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square and Stocksfield. ✓ Apart from the built up area of Mickley Square this LPA mainly comprises countryside and there are only limited opportunities for strong, durable boundaries to prevent encroachment on the countryside. ✓ LPA PE16a Overall high contribution to Green Belt purposes.
+PE16b PE16b Eltringham House There is a risk of ribbon development along the A695 and non-compact development from the north west corner of Mickley Square. ✓ Development in this LPA would increase the risk of merger between Prudhoe, Mickley Square and Stocksfield. ✓ Apart from the built up area of Mickley Square this LPA mainly comprises countryside and, while there are some opportunities for strong, durable boundaries to prevent encroachment, any development in this LPA would encroach on the countryside. ✓ LPA PE16b Overall high contribution to Green Belt purposes.